-Albany, the most populous city of the three, is 33.7% Black or African American, significantly higher than the statewide average of 17.3%.
-Schenectady and Troy are both higher as well, at 24.5%, and 23.4% respectively.
+- Albany, the most populous city of the three, is 33.7% Black or African American, significantly higher than the statewide average of 17.3%.
+Schenectady and Troy are both higher as well, at 24.5%, and 23.4% respectively. - The poverty rates in all three cities are well above the statewide average of 13%,

-- The poverty rates in all three cities are well above the statewide average of 13%, with Troy at 20.0%, Albany at 15.4%, and Schenectady at 13.5%.
-Of the individuals living below poverty, 32% in Troy have children under 18; in Albany and Schenectady it is about a quarter (26% and 25% respectively). - Although the counties they are in may have Social Vulnerability Index Ratings below 0.5, each of these three cities has a comparatively high SVI Rating, as evidenced by the CDC SVI map below.
+Although the counties may have Social Vulnerability Index Ratings below0.5, each of these three cities has a comparatively high SVI Rating, as evidenced by the CDC SVI map below.
 These cities are concentrated areas with significant disparities that deserve increased access to the vaccine.
 SUNY Albany site was added to adequately support these communities.